c4s4/sqlplus_commando/README.md

 Installing a Oracle driver on a machine is sometime a pain, or even impossible.
 Furthermore you may want to distribute self contained scripts that access Oracle without having to ask for additional software installation.
+Finally, you may want to automate scripts to should be run with SQL*Plus.

 **sqlplus_commando** is a pure Python Oracle driver that calls Oracle running *sqlplus* on the command line.
 It was designed so that you may use it by